haquesparks/Project-1/README.md

 Between 2019 and 2024, total revenue showed an overall upward trajectory, though with noticeable fluctuations across time.
 Revenue peaked in 2020, driven by strong demand for high-value electronics products during the pandemic.

-A clear seasonal pattern emerged, with revenue consistently spiking in December (holiday demand) followed by sharp declines in January.
-Additionally, revenue concentration was heavily skewed toward a small number of high-performing products.
+A clear seasonal pattern emerged, with **revenue consistently spiking in December (holiday demand) followed by sharp declines in January**.
+Additionally, revenue concentration was heavily **skewed toward a small number of high-performing products**.
 Though an unusual spike in refund rates was observed in August 2020, highlighting a potential operational disruption that warrants deeper investigation.

-At a high level, the business demonstrates strong product-market fit in gaming and high-end electronics, but faces challenges in platform imbalance and product concentration risk.
+At a high level, the business demonstrates **strong product-market fit in gaming and high-end electronics**, but faces challenges in platform imbalance and product concentration risk.

 Below is the Executive Summary page from the PowerBI dashboard and more examples are included throughout the report.
 The entire interactive dashboard can be downloaded [here](https://github.com/haquesparks/Project-1/blob/main/Portfolio%201.pbix).